warp-ds/tech-docs/docs/components/select/elements.md

 #### Labelling

-A visual label should be provided for the Select using the `label` prop.
+A visual label should be provided for the w-select using the `label` prop.

 #### Auto-focus
-The Select will be focused on render when the `auto-focus` prop is true.
+The select component will be focused on render when the `auto-focus` prop is true.
 ```js
 <w-select label="A label" auto-focus>
   <option value='Foo' selected>Foo</option>